Multi-Location Business Studies after Class 12 – Rendezvous with USC-HKUST-Bocconi Grad

 In the World Bachelor in Business (WBB) program, a cohort of 45 students from across the globe study at three highly regarded business schools, each in a major economic and cultural zone.
 At the end of four years, students have completed the required coursework for all three universities, earning a bachelor’s degree from each institution.

-The first year we took general education classes such as philosophy, social studies, and business communications.
-The second year we dived deeper into business with economics, maths, accounting, and operations.
-The third year we studied Law, global history and continued with corporate finance.
-The fourth year we took classes on business strategy and ethics.
+In the first year, we took general education classes such as philosophy, social studies, and business communications.
+The second-year we dived deeper into business with economics, maths, accounting, and operations.
+The third-year we studied Law, global history and continued with corporate finance.
+The fourth-year we took classes on business strategy and ethics.

 Learn more about the WBB Curriculum.